P0NYSLAYSTATION/Scaling-Shaders/README.md

 HOW TO USE:

--Set the content resolution to the size of the part of the screen you want to crop down to, for example 1440x1080 if you want a 4:3 section of a 1080p frame.
+- Set the content resolution to the size of the part of the screen you want to crop down to, for example 1440x1080 if you want a 4:3 section of a 1080p frame.

--Set the intermediate resolution to the resolution you want to downscale the cropped area to.
+- Set the intermediate resolution to the resolution you want to downscale the cropped area to.

--Set the final resolution to the resolution you want to upscale the image back to.
+- Set the final resolution to the resolution you want to upscale the image back to.
 I recommend using an integer multiple of the downscale resolution for clean results.

 The shader defaults to point filtering, but you can change this to linear in the preprocessor definitions if you want smoothed results.